public class ColumnDataClassifier extends Object

 line- Line of file

-strings- The elements that features a made from (the tab-split columns of a TSV file)
+strings- The elements that features are made from (the columns of a TSV/CSV file)

 fileName- File with supervised training examples.